linkfang/react-eclipsefdn-members/README.md

 Once this is set, set the `quarkus.datasource.username` and `quarkus.datasource.password` fields to the user with access to the given database in the `secret.properties` file.

+The above will need to be repeated for the database used to access the EclipseDB data.
+This data is a separately managed datasource that is connected to to read and update organization information.
+The base definitions of these tables as required for the connection of this API are defined under `./src/main/resources/sql/` in the files `rem_ddl.sql` and `eclipsedb_ddl.sql`.

 The other half of secret configuration is setting up the OIDC credentials for connecting to a keycloak server.
 This server will require a realm to be set up for access.
 Using the name `rem_realm` is easiest as it requires no changes to the configuration to work.

 The `quarkus.oidc.auth-server-url` property in the `secret.properties` file will need to be updated.
 The value set should be the public realm address for your server and realm.
 The rest of the endpoints will be taken care of by the wellknown endpoint available in Keycloak, and don't need to be configured.
 For the dockerized service, this should be set to your local IP address (note, not your public address).
 This can be retrieved from your IP configuration application and added in the format displayed in the `sample.secret.properties` file.